BKFanni/XRD/README.md

 <h2>Future Development</h2>
 To further enhance the application, the team plans to:
 <ul>
-<li>- Introduce new relaxation environments, such as rainforests, mountain ranges, or underwater scenes. </li>
+<li>Introduce new relaxation environments, such as rainforests, mountain ranges, or underwater scenes. </li>
-<li>- Add personalization features, like adjusting weather or time of day within each scene.  </li>
+<li>Add personalization features, like adjusting weather or time of day within each scene.  </li>
-<li>- Implement guided meditation sessions or breathing exercises for added mindfulness.  </li>
+<li>Implement guided meditation sessions or breathing exercises for added mindfulness.  </li>
 </ul>
 <h2>Conclusion</h2>
 The VR Meditation Space exemplifies the power of virtual reality as a tool for mental health and wellness.
 By merging technology with the timeless need for relaxation, this project paves the way for innovative applications in the realm of mindfulness and self-care.
 The team is committed to expanding and refining the experience to ensure it meets the diverse needs of users seeking peace in a digital world.